 Assurance report of the independent auditor

-Based on our review procedures performed, nothing has come to our attention that causes us to believe that the sustainability information included in the Annual Report 2016 of Triodos Bank does not present, in all material respects, a reliable and adequate view of:
+Based on our procedures performed nothing has come to our attention that causes us to believe that the sustainability information included in the annual report 2018 of Triodos Bank N.V. does not present, in all material respects, a reliable and adequate view of:

 What we have reviewed

-We have reviewed the sustainability information for the year ended 31 December 2016, as included in the following sections in the Annual Report 2016 (‘the sustainability information’) of Triodos:
+We have reviewed the sustainability information included in the annual report for the year ended 31 December 2018, as included in the following sections in the annual report (hereafter: “the sustainability information”):

 The basis for our conclusion

-We conducted our review in accordance with Dutch law, including Dutch Standard 3810N ‘Assurance-opdrachten inzake maatschappelijke verslagen’ (Assurance engagements on corporate social responsibility reports).
-This review engagement is aimed at obtaining limited assurance.
-Our responsibilities under this standard are further described in the section ‘Our responsibilities for the review of the sustainability information’ of this report.
+We have performed our review in accordance with Dutch law, which includes the Dutch Standard 3810N ‘Assurance-opdrachten inzake maatschappelijke verslagen’ (‘Assurance engagements on corporate social responsibility reports’) [.
+Our responsibilities under this standard are further described in the section ‘Our responsibilities for the review of the sustainability information’ of this assurance report.